mizvol/gephi-tutorials/Layouts/README.md

 We can use the size to highlight local attributes of nodes.

-   1. Degree.
+   1. [Degree](https://en.wikipedia.org/wiki/Degree_(graph_theory)).
 Connectivity of a node
    2. Centrality
-   		* Betweenness.
+   		* [Betweenness](https://en.wikipedia.org/wiki/Betweenness_centrality).
 Number of random walks passing through the node
-   		* Bridging.
+   		* [Bridging](http://www.cbmc.it/fastcent/doc/Bridging.htm).
 Measure of bi-partisanship of a node.
 Nodes that connect multiple communities (serve as bridges) have high bridging centrality
-   3. Page rank.
+   3. [Page rank](https://en.wikipedia.org/wiki/PageRank).
 Importance of a node
-   4. Clustering coefficient.
+   4. [Local clustering coefficient](https://en.wikipedia.org/wiki/Clustering_coefficient).
 Determines how close are neighbors of a node to a complete graph

 #### Color